ai2cm/fv3net/workflows/argo/README.md

 ### train-diags-prog workflow template

-This workflow template runs the `training`, `offline-diags`, `prognostic-run` and `prognostic-run-diags.diagsnostics-step` workflow templates in sequence.
+This workflow template runs the `training`, `offline-diags`, `prognostic-run` and `prognostic-run-diags.diagnostics-step` workflow templates in sequence.

 | Parameter               | Description                                                                         |
 |-------------------------|-------------------------------------------------------------------------------------|